Bio

 I do not choose my color palette when I start.
 I rely heavily on my knowledge of color theory.
 Each piece is created using a single strand of DMC six-stranded cotton floss or silk, polyester or rayon thread.
 I often include other materials to design to make it cohesive, such as clock gears, gold-color cord, beetle elytra, beads, spangles and sequins (e.g., Behemoth).
 Depending on the complexity and size of the embroidery, it can take as little as eight hours to complete a simple miniature or more than 100 hours for more complex pieces.

-I am an Ashkenazi Jew.
-Many of my descendants immigrated from Hungary, Russia and Ukraine, to avoid the violent pogroms.
-One embroidery is an abstract interpretation of the November Pogrom on Nov.
+Two of my embroidered pieces are reflections on the systematic elimination of Jews in Nazi Germany during World War II.
+The first one is an abstract interpretation of the November pogrom on Nov.
 9-10, 1938, known as Kristallnacht (Night of Broken Glass).
-This event marked the beginning of Hitler's Final Solution and the deportation of Eastern and Western European Jews.
-The Nazis packed the Jews into train cattle cars and sent to them to the Polish extermination camps.
-A second related embroidery documents the long journey to the Nazi concentration and extermination camps, also known as the “death camps."
-A second embroidery is related to this event is an abstract view of the Block 11 in Auschwitz-Birkenau known as the “death block."
-By the end of the war on Sept.
-2, 1946, Hitler's Nazis had killed nearly six-million Eastern and Western European Jews.
+This event marked the beginning of Hitler's Final Solution and the deportation of Eastern European Jews to the Polish extermination camps.
+A second related embroidered piece is my interpretation of the notorious Block 11 in Auschwitz-Birkenau known as the “death block" where Jews were tortured and murdered.
+This period in Jewish history came to be known as “Shoah" By the end of the war on Sept.
+2, 1946, Hitler's Nazis had killed nearly six-million Jews.

 I am currently working on a group of embroideries that are meditative in nature.
 The pieces are based on my studies of Japanese and Chinese ink and watercolor paintings, respectively.